Efficient computation of higher order cumulant tensors: Introduction

-\begin{remark} Each cumulant tensor $\CC_m$ as well as each moment tensor $\MM_m$ is super-symmetric \cite{barndorff1989asymptotic}. \end{remark} As the formula for a cumulant of an arbitrary order is very complex, its numerical handling is our core result.
-As such, it will be discussed in depth in Section~\ref{sec::cumulant}.
+\begin{remark} Each cumulant tensor $\CC_d$ as well as each moment tensor $\MM_d$ is super-symmetric \cite{barndorff1989asymptotic}. \end{remark} As the formula for a cumulant of an arbitrary order is very complex, our core result is the numerical handling of a cumulant and is discussed in depth in Section~\ref{sec::cumulant}.
+To compute cumulant tensor of order $d$ we use central moment tensors of order $2,3,d-2$ and $d$ and take advantage of cumulant and moment tensors super-symmetry.
+Importantly we do not need to determine $(d-1)$\textsuperscript{th} moment tensor.